Aaron-Zhao123/blog/papers/compression/pruning.md

     5. Net-Trim: A Layer-wise Convex Pruning of Deep Neural Networks
     6. Pruning Convolutional Neural Networks for Resource Efficient Transfer Learning
     7. Compact Deep Convolutional Neural Networks with Coarse Pruning
+    8. To prune, or not to prune: exploring the efficacy of pruning for model compression
+    9. NIPS: Pruning Networks using Neuron Importance Score Propagation

   * Fine-grained pruning [details](#fineprune)
     1. Optimal Brain Damage
     2. Second order derivatives for network pruning: Optimal Brain Surgeon
     3. Learning both Weights and Connections for EfficientNeural Networks
+    4. “Learning-Compression” Algorithms for Neural Net Pruning

   * Other types of pruning [details](#oprune)